MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-multi-geo.md

 ---
-title: Multi-Geo support in Power BI Premium (Preview)
+title: Multi-Geo support for Power BI Premium (Preview)
 description: Learn how you can deploy content to datacenters in regions other than the home region of the Power BI tenant.
 author: maggiesMSFT
 ms.author: maggies